Randall Cobb Player Prop Bets for NFL Week 12 | Green Bay vs. Los Angeles 11/28/2021

 Season Stats

-- Cobb has tacked on 24 catches for 280 yards and four touchdowns this year.
-He has been targeted 34 times and puts up 25.5 receiving yards per game.
+- Cobb has hauled in 280 yards (on 24 catches) with four touchdowns.
+He's been targeted 34 times, and is averaging 25.5 yards per game.

-- So far this season, 9.2% of the 369 passes thrown by his team have gone Cobb's way.

-- Cobb (10 red zone targets) has been the recipient of 15.9% of his team's 63 red zone pass attempts.
+- Cobb has seen the ball thrown his way 10 times in the red zone this season, 15.9% of his team's 63 red zone pass attempts.

 - The Packers have run 56.7% passing plays and 43.3% rushing plays this season.
 They rank 16th in the NFL in scoring.